Not long ago, while consulting the ski conditions on the Stowe Mountain Resort website, I stumbled across this fiat:

 And with those few, brief lines, a tremendous source of recreation for Vermonters was banned.
 This was more than surprising, especially considering that Stowe Mountain Resort operates its ski operations on public land, mostly Mt.
 Mansfield State Forest.
 The company leases its land from the state, and presumable there’s a clause somewhere in the contract that allows policies like this in the name of safety.

 I asked a friend of mine, who is also a ski patroller, about this new policy.
 He confirmed the decision, saying, “There was a collision and it’s getting pretty crowded.”
-I contacted our local paper, the Stowe Reporter, about this, and after a little work, they ran this story: “Mountain Company limits uphill ‘alpine touring’ traffic for safety reasons.”
+I was among many people who contacted our local paper, the Stowe Reporter, about this.
+They've covered this before, last year, and their recent article expands that coverage: “Mountain Company limits uphill ‘alpine touring’ traffic for safety reasons.”
 The article revealed that uphill skiers have been stopped and told to turn around.
 The Mountain Company (which operates Stowe Mountain Resort) called uphill skiing “an accident waiting to happen.”

 Uphill skiing--or skinning, so-called because alpine touring skiers and telemarkers can attach climbing skins to their skis and travel uphill--has increased in popularity recently as skiers seek to add to their mountain experience.
 It’s a great cardiovascular workout, and it allows skiers to see the details of the mountain, instead of blasting by them on the way down.
 Now it’s prohibited, at least on groomed slopes.